kdl-org/kdl/draft-marchan-kdl2.md

 ## Argument

 An Argument is a bare Value ({{value}}) attached to a Node ({{node}}), with no associated key.
-It shares the same space as [Properties](#property), and may be interleaved with them.
+It shares the same space as Properties ({{property}}), and may be interleaved with them.

 A Node may have any number of Arguments, which should be evaluated left to right.
 KDL implementations _MUST_ preserve the order of Arguments relative to